uscensusbureau/SABLE/README.md

 ### "M" Series for Scraping Tax Revenue Data

 This series of Python programs is used to (1) download specific PDFs known to contain useful tax revenue data (mostly on a monthly basis), (2) scrape values and metadata from the downloaded PDFs, and (3) output the scraped data in an organized format.
-This codebase was developed to scrape tax collections for QTAX.
+This codebase was developed to scrape tax data in support of QTAX.
 The programs ```m1_download.py``` and ```m2_scrape.py``` contain example code for a few state government websites.

 | Program              | Purpose                                                            |
 | -------------------- | ------------------------------------------------------------------ |